Viracor TRAC® Lung dd-cfDNA

 Research has shown that donor-derived cell-free DNA (dd-cfDNA) found in a patient’s plasma may be used as a liquid biopsy marker for identifying solid organ transplant rejection.
 Donor-derived cell-free DNA is released when the donated organ is attacked by either antibody or cell-mediated rejection processes.
 While the exact mechanism of action resulting in the circulating dd-cfDNA is not known, some researchers have speculated it could be produced by apoptosis, necrosis or active secretion.
 Regarded as a potential universal molecular biomarker, the concept of dd-cfDNA is being applied to several different solid organ transplant recipient populations.
 Not only is the method noninvasive, but the method has the ability quantify the percentage of cell-free DNA post organ transplant.

-The Viracor TRAC™ dd-cfDNA assay determines the percentage of circulating cell-free DNA (cfDNA) in transplant recipients derived from donor grafts. cfDNA is extracted from plasma isolated from whole blood collected in Streck BCT tubes within seven days of collection and unbiased sequencing is performed.
+The Viracor TRAC® dd-cfDNA assay determines the percentage of circulating cell-free DNA (cfDNA) in transplant recipients derived from donor grafts. cfDNA is extracted from plasma isolated from whole blood collected in Streck BCT tubes within seven days of collection and unbiased sequencing is performed.
 NGS and genome-wide recipient genotype data are then analyzed by a bioinformatics pipeline that calculates the percentage of dd-cfDNA present.
+This test was developed and its performance characteristics determined by Viracor Eurofins.
+This test has not been cleared or approved for diagnostic use by the U.S. Food and Drug Administration.

 This test is not suitable for use during pregnancy, if the donor and recipient are identical twins, if the patient has received multiple transplants from different donors, or if the donor and recipient are siblings from a consanguineous marriage.
 In these scenarios, the bioinformatics pipeline will generate an inaccurate result.